 Professional Development Committee

 The Professional Development Committee is responsible for planning and organizing an educational seminar for the membership each year.
-The event is typically a full-day program and includes a series of speakers on public relations topics and a sponsor trade show area.
+The event is typically a full-day program and includes a series of speakers on public relations topics.

 Board Liaison: Amanda Overstreet